-Willmott Dixon have spent nearly £1 million in the last three years alone on low carbon research at the British Research Establishment in Watford.
-In 2007 we developed the Re-Thinking school of the future, followed in 2009 by a prototype zero carbon healthcare facility.
+Willmott Dixon invests over £1 million each year in low carbon research at the British Research Establishment in Watford.
+This includes the Re-Thinking Campus of the Future which you can visit now.

-The new technology used in these projects are being adopted on our current sites across the UK, such as the Eurban timber build system which eliminates site waste.
+New technology used in these projects is being adopted on our current sites across the UK, such as the Eurban timber build system which eliminates site waste.
 We also developed new design ideas such as the ‘window chimney’ that we use on schools.

 To embed R&D in the business, all our trainee managers spend at least two weeks at the BRE to learn about new technology and systems.